Site icon Regpack

 It’s a great idea to build regular check-ins into your course outline, including:

-If possible, design your course so that students can’t “fail”; instead, the lessons should build on each other and guide the student through the course at their own pace.
+If possible, design your course so that students can’t “fail”; instead, the lessons should build on each other and guide the students through the course at their own pace.

 8. Have Compelling Lesson Titles